Old Person Smell: When Older People Smell Different

 Author: Mirai Clinical(i) : Contact: www.miraiclinical.com

-- Aging odor does not come from poor hygiene but from deteriorated anti-oxidating defenses.
+Aging odor, or old person smell, in senior citizens does not come from poor hygiene but from deteriorated anti-oxidating body defenses.

 Japanese culture places value on personal hygiene.
 In recent years, the Japanese have been dismayed to encounter what they call karei-shu - a type of body odor that increases with age, sometimes called "old person smell."

 Old person smell is defined as the characteristic odor of elderly humans.
 Human odor undergoes distinct stages based on chemical changes initiated through the aging process.
 Research suggests that this enables humans to determine the suitability of potential partners based on age, in addition to other factors.